Geometry of Sparsity-Inducing Norms: Introduction

-Our work is related to different trends in the literature.
-As said above, the terminology ``sparsity-inducing norm'' has been introduced in the papers~\cite{Bach-Jenatton-Mairal-Obozinski:2012,Jenatton-Audibert-Bach:2011}, which focus on algorithmic issues, whereas we focus on geometric aspects.
-In particular, we study how the gradient --- at a solution, of the original smooth function to be minimized --- provides relevant (dual) information about the sparsity of the (primal) solution.
-Sparsity is also examined for the solutions of undetermined linear systems, and we emphasize the three papers \cite{Candes:2008,Chandrasekaran-Recht-Parrilo-Willsky:2012,Boyer-Chambolle-DeCastro-Duval-deGournay-Weiss:2019}.
-The paper~\cite{Candes:2008} studies the solutions of an undetermined linear system in the context of compressed sensing; it provides a sufficient property of the sensing matrix, the restricted isometry property, which ensures that the minimal $\ell_1$-norm solution coincides with the sparse solution.
-In~\cite{Chandrasekaran-Recht-Parrilo-Willsky:2012}, it is explained how to design so-called ``atomic norms'' which promote sparsity, but with respect to a given (compact) atomic set. \cite{Chandrasekaran-Recht-Parrilo-Willsky:2012} stresses that it is ``the favorable facial structure of the atomic norm ball that makes the atomic norm a suitable convex heuristic to recover simple models''.
-The norms that we present in Sect.~\ref{The_case_of_generalized_top-k_and_k-support_norms} are atomic norms where the atomic set is especially designed to provide solutions with an a priori given ``sparsity budget'' (number of nonzero entries bounded above by a given integer); we focus on the geometric description of the facial structure of the unit balls of these special atomic norms.
+In~\cite{Chandrasekaran-Recht-Parrilo-Willsky:2012}, it is explained how to design so-called ``atomic norms'' which promote sparsity, but with respect to a given (compact) atomic set: the convex closure of the set of atoms is the unit ball of the atomic norm, and the authors stress that it is ``the favorable facial structure of the atomic norm ball that makes the atomic norm a suitable convex heuristic to recover simple models''.
+The norms that we present in Sect.~\ref{The_case_of_generalized_top-k_and_k-support_norms} are atomic norms where the atomic set is especially designed to provide solutions with an a priori given ``sparsity budget'' (number of nonzero entries bounded above by a given integer).
+More precisely, the atomic set that we consider is as follows: we project the unit ball of a given so-called source norm onto the different subspaces of $k$-sparse vectors.
+Our main contribution is to focus on the geometric description of the facial structure of the unit balls of these special atomic norms, in relation to the facial structure of the unit ball of the source norm.
 As said above, we study in particular how a gradient provides relevant (dual) information about sparsity of the (primal) solution.
-By contrast, \cite{Chandrasekaran-Recht-Parrilo-Willsky:2012} focuses more on measuring the Gaussian width of the tangent cones as a way to to achieve more or less sparsity.
-The paper \cite{Boyer-Chambolle-DeCastro-Duval-deGournay-Weiss:2019} also stresses the role of faces in identifying solutions of undetermined linear systems that can be expressed as convex combinations of a small number of atoms.
-Where \cite{Boyer-Chambolle-DeCastro-Duval-deGournay-Weiss:2019} studies faces, we focus on \emph{exposed} faces and on how dual information is related to sparsity of a primal solution.
-Let us mention three more works.
-The question of decomposing a vector as a convex conical combination of elementary atoms has been studied in~\cite{Fan-Jeong-Sun-Friedlander:2020}, with a special role given to the so-called alignment, that is, to normal cones and exposed faces.
-Our approach intersects that of \cite{Fan-Jeong-Sun-Friedlander:2020}, but with a focus on the classic sparsity along coordinate axis and with the goal to describe the geometry of some unit balls \cite{Chancelier-DeLara:2022_OSM_JCA}.
-In~\cite{Fadili-Malick-Peyre:2018}, the focus is put on stratifying the primal space.
-Then, an optimal primal-dual pair \( \np{\primal\opt,\nabla\fonctionprimal\np{\primal\opt}} \) can provide information on the strata to which~$\primal\opt$ belongs.
-General regularizers (and not only norms) are studied.
-Convex structured sparsity with norms is the object of~\cite{Obozinski-Bach:hal-01412385}, but there is no focus on how normal cones and exposed faces relate to sparsity.
+By contrast, \cite{Chandrasekaran-Recht-Parrilo-Willsky:2012} focuses more on measuring the Gaussian width of the tangent cones as a way to achieve more or less sparsity.